axeltidemann/self_dot/README.md

 export CXX=clang
 ```

-_Important:_ in order to install OpenCV specific to the virtualenv you
+_Important:_ in order to install OpenCV 2.4.8 (could not get 2.4.9 to compile) specific to the virtualenv you
 are using, specify this in the cmake input arguments listed
 below.
 This has the advantage that OpenCV will be installed locally
 *and* linked to the Python version of the virtualenv - if not